jghauser/papis.nvim/README.md

               ];
               plugins = with pkgs.vimPlugins; [
                 papis-nvim
-                # if not already installed, you may also want:
+                # if not already installed, you may also want one of:
                 # nvim-cmp",
+                # blink-cmp,

                 # choose one of the following:
                 # telescope-nvim,